 For HB-containing vaccines, potential allergens include:

 Yeast protein is used in the development of HB and HAHB vaccines.
 Hypersensitivity to yeast is very rare and a personal history of yeast allergy is not generally reliable.
 In situations of suspected hypersensitivity or non-anaphylactic allergy to vaccine components, investigation is indicated which may involve immunization in a controlled setting.
 Consultation with an allergist is advised.

 The safety of HAHB vaccine given during pregnancy has not been studied in clinical trials.
-However, because the vaccine is prepared from inactivated viruses, the theoretical risk to the developing fetus is expected to be low.
+However, because the vaccine is prepared from inactivated viruses, no risk to the developing fetus is anticipated.

-Routine administration of HB-containing vaccine should be postponed in persons with moderate or severe acute illness, but this is subject to a risk/benefit assessment if immunization is recommended for post-exposure management.
+Routine administration of HB-containing vaccine should be postponed in persons with moderate or severe acute illness, but this is subject to a risk and benefit assessment if immunization is recommended for post-exposure management.
 Consultation may be advised.
-Persons with minor acute illness (with or without fever) may be vaccinated.
+Persons with minor acute illness, with or without fever, may be vaccinated.